The inspection software

 |---|---|---|---|

-Inspection engine OpenInspection | Publicly on GitHub | AGPL v3 — public | Bookings, field forms, reports, photos, AI assist, e-signatures, payments, multi-tenancy, subdomain routing, billing tier enforcement.
+Inspection software OpenInspection | Publicly on GitHub | AGPL v3 — public | Bookings, field forms, reports, photos, AI assist, e-signatures, payments, multi-tenancy, subdomain routing, billing tier enforcement.
 The same codebase runs both hosted and self-hosted. |

-InspectorHub Portal Control plane | Separate repo | Proprietary | Subscriptions, billing, team invites, account management only.
+Inspector Hub Portal Control plane | Separate repo | Proprietary | Subscriptions, billing, team invites, account management only.
 Does not have access to your inspection records. |

 The hosted and self-hosted versions run from the same open-source codebase.
-There is no private "SaaS branch" — the code you can read on GitHub is the code we deploy.
-Multi-tenancy and billing tier enforcement are part of the open-source engine, not a hidden layer.
+There is no private “SaaS branch” — the code you can read on GitHub is the code we deploy.
+Multi-tenancy and billing tier enforcement are part of the open-source software, not a hidden layer.

 In practical terms: everything that touches your inspection data is readable.
 The proprietary portal only knows your email address, subscription status, and team members.